 - Evidence suggests that a 1 kg/m2 increase in body mass index (BMI) increases the risk of developing new-onset type 2 diabetes by 8.4%.
 The risk of impaired fasting glucose rises by 9.5%.

 - Add notes to any clinical page and create a reflective diary

 - Automatically track and log every page you have viewed

 - Print and export a summary to use in your appraisal

 - A first-degree relative with diabetes.

 - Ethnicity: South Asian, Chinese, African-Caribbean and black African.

 - Level of deprivation in the area where someone lives.

 - Patients with impaired glucose tolerance are usually asymptomatic.

 - Features of related risk factors for cardiovascular disease may be present, even with a mild degree of hyperglycaemia.
-They include hypertension, obesity, dyslipidaemia, and macrovascular disease, such as stroke, coronary disease or peripheral vascular disease.
+They include hypertension, obesity, dyslipidaemia and macrovascular disease, such as stroke, coronary disease or peripheral arterial disease.